 BBQ food safety tips

 From cooking the mother-in-law’s steak to a perfect medium-rare, to making sure the sausies aren’t burnt, manning the barbie is no easy feat.
-But you also don’t want to help contribute to New Zealand’s campylobacter statistics (in 2016, more than 7400 cases were reported, of which about half were attributed to food).
+But you also don’t want to help contribute to New Zealand’s campylobacter statistics.

 Have separate utensils and plates for raw and cooked foods.